 If you’re working on a demo for your game, you probably have some content that you don’t want to package into your demo build.
 At the same time, it would be nice if you could just work in the same Unreal project for your demo.
 You might even have a CICD pipeline that automatically builds your game and uploads it to a Steam depot.
 This guide will show you how a simple addition to a config file can be enough to exclude base game content from your demo.
-And we’ll also have a look at packaging DLC.
-Why not.
+And we’ll also have a look at packaging DLC content, because why not.

 What Does the Engine Package?